Cars

 was captured in 1973 by Edward Picken, who recalls watching

 the late sixties.
-Those

-A really beautiful 2003 restoration / replica
+Below: A beautiful 2003 restoration / replica

 of the Cronshaw 396 special

-in its 1973 World winning colours; thanks to longtime fan Clive Weedon, who spotted
+in its 1971 World winning colours; thanks to longtime fan Clive Weedon, who spotted

 during the post-WF "World Masters" meeting.